differentialhq/differential/infrastructure/README.md

 # Differential Infrastructure

 This directory provides infrastructure as code definitions for additional infrastructure resources used by Differential.
-For more details on self-hosing, please see [our guide](https://docs.differential.dev/advanced/self-hosting).

 ## AWS CloudFormation